-The new forklift operator test introduced in 2017, like it's predecessor, requires the test candidate to demonstrate his/her knowledge of the pre shift checks that should be carried out to a forklift truck at the start of every day or every shift.
+The latest forklift operator test, (introduced in 2017), like it's predecessor, requires the test candidate to demonstrate his/her knowledge of the pre shift checks that should be carried out to a forklift truck at the start of every day or every shift.

 It's fair to say that the latest pre shift test part of the training course is more onerous than the old one as missing out certain checks, which have been deemed to be safety critical, will result in a candidate being referred on this part of the test.